Computer Technician Full Job Description

 Providing technical support on-site or via phone or email

-You can also do freelance, consulting, and contract work.
-You can work from home or operate your own business.
-As a freshly-trained computer technician, your employment opportunities are pretty much wide open.
+Enjoy flexible job opportunities including freelance, consulting, and contract work.
+You can even work from home or operate your own business.
+As a freshly trained computer technician, your employment opportunities are pretty much wide open.

 How much does a computer technician make?
 Great question.
-According to the Bureau of Labor Statistics, the average salary is between $37,000 and $63,000 per year.*
+According to Payscale, the average salary is $47,012 per year.*

 Additionally, the computer tech field offers clear advancement and income-boosting opportunities as you gain experience, earn additional certifications, and further specialize your skills over time.
 You can also continue your training and move up to become a higher-paid network administrator or programmer.

 Companies need you today—big time.
 And they’ll need you even more tomorrow.
-The Bureau of Labor Statistics estimates that industry employment will increase 11% over the next 10 years.
-That’s faster growth than the average for all occupations.*
+The Bureau of Labor Statistics estimates that tech industry employment will increase 15% over the next 10 years.**